japila-books/spark-sql-internals/docs/SessionState.md

 `queryStagePrepRules` is given when `BaseSessionStateBuilder` is requested to [build a SessionState](BaseSessionStateBuilder.md#build) based on [queryStagePrepRules](BaseSessionStateBuilder.md#queryStagePrepRules) (from a [SparkSessionExtensions](SparkSessionExtensions.md#buildQueryStagePrepRules)).

-`queryStagePrepRules` is used to extend the built-in [QueryStage Preparation Rules](physical-operators/AdaptiveSparkPlanExec.md#queryStagePreparationRules) in [Adaptive Query Execution](adaptive-query-execution/index.md).
+`queryStagePrepRules` is used to extend the built-in [QueryStage Physical Preparation Rules](physical-operators/AdaptiveSparkPlanExec.md#queryStagePreparationRules) in [Adaptive Query Execution](adaptive-query-execution/index.md).

 ## Creating Instance